On the non-ergodic convergence rate of an inexact augmented Lagrangian framework for composite convex programming: Introduction

 \section{Introduction}

 {In this paper, we consider the linearly constrained composite convex optimization problem

-where $A\in \mathbb{R}^{m\times n}$ and $b\in\mathbb{R}^{m};$ $f(x)$ is a convex smooth function with Lipschitz continuous gradient; and $g(x)$ is a closed convex (not necessarily smooth) function with a bounded domain\footnote{The bounded domain assumption on $g(x)$ is made in this paper mainly for ease of presentation.
-For problem \eqref{problemcouple} arising from many applications of interest such as machine learning, statistics, and signal processing, we often can easily find a bounded set $\X$ such that the solution of problem \eqref{problemcouple} lies in $\X.$ Therefore, we can restrict the definition of $g(x)$ over this bounded set.
-Let us take the compressed sensing problem, which is a special case of problem \eqref{problemcouple} with $f(x)=0$ and $g(x)=\|x\|_1$, as an example.
-We can restrict of the definition of $\|x\|_1$ over the bounded domain $\left\{x\,|\,\|x\|_1\leq \|\hat x\|_1\right\},$ where $\hat x$ is any point satisfying $A\hat x=b.$}.
-An important example of problem \eqref{problemcouple} is that $g(x)$ is an indicator function of a convex compact set $\X,$ that is, In this case, problem \eqref{problemcouple} can be rewritten as
+where $A\in \mathbb{R}^{m\times n}$ and $b\in\mathbb{R}^{m};$ $f(x)$ is a convex smooth function with {$L_f$}-Lipschitz continuous gradient; and $g(x)$ is a closed convex (not necessarily smooth) function.
+An important example of problem \eqref{problemcouple} is that $g(x)$ is an indicator function of a closed convex set $\X,$ that is, In this case, problem \eqref{problemcouple} can be rewritten as

 }